ruxandraandreea/cookbythebook/_recipes/cheese-at-home-make-it-from-scratch.md

 ---
-title: "Cheese at home - make it from scratch "
+title: "Basics - make it from scratch "
 date: 2023-02-03T21:20:03.289Z
 order: 8
 layout: recipe
 ---
-Here is a basic recipe for making cheese at home:
+B﻿asics: cheese, pasta and bread.
+Here are three recipes to make it from scratch.

+## CHEESE

 ## Ingredients: